Nanonets vs Adverity

 Key Features

-• Pre-trained Document Models: A library of ready-to-use extraction models for common document types including invoices, receipts, purchase orders, bank statements, tax forms, ID documents, and insurance claims.
-These models can be deployed immediately without supplying training data.
+• Pre-trained Document Models: Ready-to-use extraction models for common document types such as invoices, receipts, purchase orders, bank statements, and related business documents.

 Nanonets - Pros & Cons